mwersebe/mwersebe/README.md

 - 👋 Hi, I’m @mwersebe aka Matt Wersebe
 - 👀 I’m interested in the Ecological and Evolutionary Genomics of Daphnia.
 - 🌱 I’m currently learning a little of everything.
-But I really need to learn Python.
+But I really need to learn more Python.
 - 💞️ I’m looking to collaborate on anything related to Ecological and Evolutionary Genomics.
 - 📫 How to reach me matthew.wersebe@ou.edu